jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_our_trip_to_cuba.md

   <h2>Saturday, March 18, 2000</h2>
   <p>
     After getting up at 3:30 a.m., Sally and I caught a flight back to Seattle.
-When we landed safely, Sally sighed and smiled -- like our Cuban friends.
+When we landed safely, Sally sighed and smiled &mdash; like our Cuban friends.
   </p>

   <p>